 I had a whole other career before I started this blog.
 I studied film and television in college and spent about 4 1/2 years working in television before I decided to go to culinary school.
 Without naming names, I can guarantee that each and every one of you has seen at least one episode of one of the various shows where I worked.
 I have so many incredible stories and experiences from those years (meeting hundreds of celebrities, going to premiere parties, wrap parties, autographs galore)… some great, and some horrible.
 Hollywood is a tough town, and I'm actually really glad I left when I did, with my soul intact :-D

-I have since written articles for The Daily Meal and She Knows, I won the Rhode Island Monthly Ultimate Burger Contest, and I have been featured in The New York Post!
+I have since written articles for The Daily Meal, Disney Food Blog, She Knows, I won the Rhode Island Monthly Ultimate Burger Contest, and I have been featured in The New York Post and The Boston Globe!

 Feel free to contact me with any comments, questions, or requests! email@example.com